 Some of you might be familiar with the very stereotypical image of a person who drinks heavily.
-You might take a moment to imagine the image of the type of character that Disney® might include in a fairy tale movie’s tavern scene.
+You might take a moment to imagine the image of the type of character that an older Disney® fairy tale film might include in a tavern scene.

 That description might conjure up images of a likely bigger man who is holding a large mug of foamy beer and seems pretty jovial while he drinks.
 He laughs a lot and loudly, and he’s also got ruddy cheeks, some red spots on his nose and surrounding skin, and something of a lumpy and bulbous nose.